zckyxew/comp0034-wk7/activities/1-flask.md

 1. Event page that displays details for given event.
 2. Home page with logos for all the events.
 When you click on a logo it will display a page for that event.
 3. A page that allows a new event data to be added.
-4. A page that allows a prediction.
+4. A page that includes a chart

-TODO: generate some kind of ML model!

 This will require: